kaziema/pmvita/README.md

 # Paper Mario: PS Vita Port

-A lot of N64 emulation on Vita is absolute bunk, so a native port of Paper Mario was my next project.

 This is built on top of [PaperShip](https://github.com/versacepapermario/papermario-pc-upload), the decomp-based port of Paper Mario 64 running on [libultraship](https://github.com/Kenix3/libultraship), retargeted for PS Vita hardware.

 ## Flowers where they're due